dotnet/docs/docs/standard/containerized-lifecycle-architecture/Microsoft-platform-tools-containerized-apps/index.md

   With Azure DevOps Services, developers can create container-focused DevOps for a fast, iterative process that covers source-code control from anywhere (Azure DevOps Services-Git, GitHub, any remote Git repository, or Subversion), Continuous Integration (CI), internal unit tests, inter-container/service integration tests, Continuous Delivery (CD), and release management (RM).
 Developers also can automate their Docker application releases into Azure Container Service, from development to staging and production environments.

-- IT production management and monitoring.

-  **Management** IT can manage production applications and services in several ways:
+- **Management and Monitoring** IT can manage and monitor production applications and services in several ways, integrating both perspectives in a consolidated experience.

   - **Azure portal** If you're using open-source orchestrators, Azure Kubernetes Service (AKS), Service Fabric and other orchestrators help you to set up and maintain your Docker environments.
 If you're using Azure Service Fabric, the Service Fabric Explorer tool makes it possible for you to visualize and configure your cluster.